dragosv/FizzBuzz/README.md

 **FizzBuzz++**
-- Write a program that prints the integers from 0 to 1000
+- Write a program that prints the integers from 0 to n (default 1000)
 - Print 'Fizz' for fibonacci numbers and 'Buzz' for prime numbers

 **To run this**